leonlinsx/minimal-mistakes/_posts/2020-10-07-2020-substack-review.md

 1. For example, Casey Newton of the Verge, Polina Marinova of Term Sheet, or Josh Constine of Techcrunch all started newsletters on substack
 2. Myself included, which is a story for another time.
 I started off with 8 people in my mailing list, not even bccing people, and less structure
+3. There's a lot of stuff you should adjust in Settings, so it's worth going through that page carefully.
+For example, setting up analytics, ensuring all your welcome emails are the same, or adjusting email notifications

 *If you liked this, sign up for my [finance and tech newsletter:](https://avoidboringpeople.substack.com/ "ABP")*